Monday, May 11, 2015

 Stress and retirement may equal death?

 This blog sounds like a broken record.
 My high-stress job is killing me, and I just can’t stop the downfall.
-I try to use all kinds of methods to reduce stress, yet it just seems to pile on with no end in sight.
-I am greatly concerned and have been for a while about the impact on my health and lifespan.
+I try to use various methods to reduce stress, yet it just seems to pile on with no end.
+I am greatly concerned about the impact on my health and lifespan for a while.
 I have six of the nine effects listed below!

 On Sunday, I discovered the man who hired me and mentored me in the profession died of a massive heart attack.
 He, like me, carried the job on or in every part of the body.
 He lived and breathed his job.
 He really enjoyed retirement, and it was like he had a new life!
 He had been retired for five years and had little stress in retirement, yet a heart attack killed him.

-I have said it before; there are some steps I can take to try to head my job off in the past.
+I have said it before; there are some steps I can take to prevent my job from getting worse.
 I have known for years that I should eat better and exercise regularly.
 I also know a few things about decreasing job stress and increasing my life span.
 But do I do them?
-No, as I am working 65-hour weeks and near burnout, and it is about to get worse.
+No. I am working 65-hour weeks and am near burnout, which is about to worsen.

 One thing I miss is my wingman (really wing women).
-When I am under a lot of pressure, a wingman helps me overcome obstacles, thereby reducing my stress level.
+When I am under pressure, a wingman helps me overcome obstacles, reducing my stress.
 Lt.
 Col. Rob “Waldo” Waldman, a decorated combat fighter pilot for the Air Force and the author of “Never Fly Solo,” said, “Teamwork and trust are critical for thwarting the missiles of fear, change, and risk that too often send even the most seasoned professional into a downward spiral.”
 My last great wingman (woman) was Dana.
 Life has not been the same since she died!
-I am now alone and believe I have no allies at work or in life.
+I am alone and have no allies at work or in life.

 It’s like being alone at night during a 100-mile run.
 You can’t quit, as that could kill you as well.